nswdpc/silverstripe-mailgun-sync/README.md

   resubmit_failures: 2
   # whether to track userform submissions
   track_userform: true|false
-  # You will probably want this as true
+  # You will probably want this as true, when false some clients will show 'Sent on behalf of' text
   always_set_sender: true
+  # Whether to send via a job
+  send_via_job: 'when-attachments'
 # Send messages via the MailgunSync Mailer
 Injector:
   Mailer:
     class: 'NSWDPC\SilverstripeMailgunSync\Mailer'
 ```
+More detailed configuration information is as follows:
 ### api_testmode
 When true, messages will send with the o:testmode parameter set to 'yes'
 ### sync_local_mime